 News & Announcements

-NOTE: For newly admitted students for Fall 2016--please see your advisor to select courses and for access to register online.
+NOTE: REGISTER NOW FOR FALL 2016 COURSES!
+Newly admitted students for Fall 2016--please see your advisor to select courses and for access to register online.
 Select this link to view information about your General Education Requirements (GER's).

 Please access the link below for course number changes for mathematics as well as course/placement changes for both English, MATH, and Developmental English.
 Placement tests assess your current abilities in math, reading, and writing and correlate those abilities to the corresponding math, reading, and writing levels in UAF’s developmental and Core curriculum.